wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

     ```

 1. Copy the value of the `"id"` parameter of the cloud integration that you want to enable or disable.
-1. To enable the integration, run the `POST /api/v2/cloudintegration/{id}/enable` request with the ID of the integration that you copied.
+1. To enable the integration, run the `POST /api/v2/cloudintegration/{id}/enable` request with the ID of the integration that you want to enable.
-1. To disable the integration, run the `POST /api/v2/cloudintegration/{id}/disable` request with the ID of the integration that you copied.
+1. To disable the integration, run the `POST /api/v2/cloudintegration/{id}/disable` request with the ID of the integration that you want to disable.

 ## Delete and Recover a Deleted GCP Integration